HT7x/Amazon-Price-Drop-Notification/README.md

 * Make sure your email provider allows sending emails from external applications.
 You might need to enable "less secure apps" if using Gmail.
 * Use a dedicated email account for this script to avoid exposing your primary email account.
+* This script is written specifically for sending emails from gmail.
+This might not be compatible with other email providers.
 * Run this on the cloud for better automation.

 ## License